evgenKh/pico-composite-PAL-colour/README.md

 9. A portion of Weebl's Badger Badger Badger flash animation, rendered as run length encoded video
 10. Bad Apple overlayed with the classic [plasma effect](https://en.wikipedia.org/wiki/Plasma_effect)

+### Build in VS Code ###

+Open this repository folder in VS Code
+Install [Raspberry Pi Pico extension](https://marketplace.visualstudio.com/items?itemName=raspberry-pi.raspberry-pi-pico).
+It will automatically install Cmake extension, Cmake Tools extension.

+1. Go to Pi Pico extension -> Import Project, select this repository folder again, pres Import
+2. Pi Pico extension -> Compile Project

+Then have multiple options to upload compiled firmware:
+1. Connect Pi in BOOTSEL mode
+2. Copy build/pico-composite-PAL-colour.elf to Removable drive that appears

+Or
+1. Connect Pi in BOOTSEL mode
+2. Pi Pico extension -> Run Project(USB)
+3. If fails on Windows, you may need to install "WinUSB" driver to RP2 Boot (Interface **1**) via [Zadig tool](http://zadig.akeo.ie/), and try again.
+See [Getting started with Pico](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) for more info on this.

 ## Resources ##

 A bit of research was needed to understand how composite video and colour composite video work, and how I could make it work on the Pico.
 I found these resources quite helpful.